KeganMc/Super-Smash-Bros-Melee-AI/Documents/UseCase2.md

 #Use Cases

-##Use Case: 2 Configuring Controller
+##Use Case: 2 Installing Dolphin Emulator

 ###CHARACTERISTIC INFORMATION

-**Goal in Context:** User configures controller to which the bot will use.

-**Scope:** Dolphin Emulator (GameCube)

-**Level:** Subfunction

-**Preconditions:** User has Dolphin downloaded, and deepbot.ini downloaded.

-**Success End Condition:** Bot controller configuration is set up.

-**Failed End Condition:** Bot controller configuration is not set up.

-**Primary Actor:** User, the person configuring the controller.

-**Trigger:** User downloads the bot and emulator for the first time.
+**Goal in Context:** Download and install the Dolphin Emulator in order to run the Super Smash Brothers Melee rom file, and play against the bot or watch the bot.

+**Scope** Ubuntu OS

+**Level** Instructions

+**Preconditions:** We know that we need the Dolphin Emulator in order to run the game.

+**Success End Condition:** The user has successfully dowlnoaded and installed the Dolphin Emulator and is now able to run the game, and can then run the bot.

+**Failed End Condition:** The user will neither be able to run the game, Super Smash Bros Melee from their pc, and thus won't be able to play against or watch the bot play.

+**Primary Actor:** The user/player who needs to install Dolphin.

+**Trigger:** Open the Ubuntu Terminal

 ###MAIN SUCCESS SCENARIO

-1. User locates the gcpad folder in dolphin.emu
+1. Open the Terminal

-2. User Places the deepbot.ini file into the gcpad folder
+3. Add the PPA repository that contains the stable and latest development version of this software package.

-3. User launches the Dolphin Emulator
+4. Install the Dolphin emulator

-4. User navigates to the controller menu in the emulator (drop down box in the upper-right)

-5. User selects standard controller for controller port 2 under "Gamecube Controllers" and clicks on the configure button to its right

-6. User selects the deepbot.ini file under the profile drop-down menu and then clicks the load button to the right
+5. Dolphin has now been installed.
+Update the database

+6. Locate where dolphin was saved to.

 ###EXTENSIONS

 * 1a.
-User is having difficulties locating the gcpad folder:

-  + 1a1.
-Open up the terminal (linux)

-  + 1a2.
-Move to the root directory

-  + 1a3.
-Type in "locate gcpad"

-  + 1a4.
-Change directories to the path given from the command

-* 2b.
-User still cannot locate the gcpad folder:

-  + 1b1.
-Installing Dolphin Emulator (Use Case 3)
+Click the "Search your computer" button in the upper left corner of the desktop.

+* 1b.
+Type in "Terminal" and click the Terminal icon.

+* 3a.
+Type: sudo add-apt-repository ppa:dolphin-emu/ppa, press Enter.
+Then type in your login password and press Enter.

+* 4a.
+Type: sudo apt-get update, and press Enter.

+* 4b.
+Type: sudo apt-get install dolphin-emu, and press enter.

+* 5a.
+Type: sudo updatedb, and press enter.

+* 6a.
+Type: locate dolphin-emu, and press enter.

 ###SUB-VARIATIONS

+* 1a.
+Press Ctrl+Alt+T shortcut keys

-###RELATED INFORMATION (optional)
+###RELATED INFORMATION

-**Priority:** High

-**Performance Target:** 5 minutes

-**Frequency:** 1 time for each user
+**Priority** Maximum

+**Frequency** Every time the game is to be loaded.

-**Superordinate Use Case:** Running the bot for the first time (use case 1)
+**SuperOrdinate Use Case:** Running the bot for the first time (Use Case 1)

-**Subordinate Use Cases:** Installing Dolphin Emulator (use case 3)

-**Channel to primary actor:** Interactive

-**Secondary Actors:** Dolphin Emulator

-**Channel to Secondary Actors:** File

 ###SCHEDULE

-Due Date: release 1.0
+Due Date: Realease 1.0